pintub/design-patterns/src/main/java/Structural/Proxy/README.md

 - **Naming** `Proxy is a dummy in place of a real object`
 - **When To Use**
     - When there is an object which is resource intensive(heavy), or remote object(proxy can be used as cache here), you can use a proxy object which is like a gateway before access an actual object .
 Web browser proxy settings also one kind of proxy .
-    - Client accesses proxy object first .If data available, proxy returns data, else proxy accesses original object.
+    - Client accesses proxy object first .If data available, proxy returns data, else "proxy accesses original object".
+If you think of caching strategy, it's like "Read-through" strategy.
+Cache itself gets data from DB.
 - **Brute Force Programming**
     - Eagerly accessing the original heavy object
 - [**UML**](UML.puml)